 • Framing effects and communication styles (linguistic, paralinguistic, prosodic, semiotic)

-• The limits of human capabilities and information processing (perceptual, cognitive, psychosocial):
+• The limits and potentials of human capabilities and information processing (perceptual, cognitive, psychosocial)

-• And, ultimately, clarity and substance in bids for coherence, agency, and efficacy in amorphous spaces
+• And, ultimately, clarity and substance in bids for coherence, antifragility, agency, and efficacy in amorphous spaces

-• I use the above to manage complex relationships with situational awareness, all of which is to say: I enjoy applying the relational and analytical aspects of my personality, not only so it’s easier for resources to succeed, but hard to fail.
+I use the above to manage complex relationships with situational awareness, all of which is to say: I enjoy applying the relational and analytical aspects of my personality, not only so it’s easier for things to succeed, but hard to fail.

-In a nutshell?
-To help solve some of the problems of the world while not devaluing the human to justify the machine.
+• In a nutshell, I focus on research to help solve some of the problems of the world while not devaluing the human to justify the machine.

-In the most basic sense, research is a relational science.
+In one basic sense, research is a relational, human science.
 It’s also formalized curiosity, and I find innate pleasure in figuring things out.
 For instance, an effective interviewer sets up the conditions for good conversation and then gets out of the way.
 This involves asking the right questions to begin with, as there are no right answers to the wrong questions.

 This work also entails making sense of messy variability and discovering things you aren't looking for even when they’re unpopular.
 Research isn’t vote counting.

 At a higher altitude, if you’re building faster than you’re learning, then what are you doing?
-You may be headed in the wrong direction, as you likely risk and waste resources along the way.
+Probably headed in the wrong direction, as you risk frittering away resources along the way.

 Research also carries a sense of duty, as liberating knowledge is not only an enticing proposition, but a tremendous privilege.
-By extension, however, while tractable research may carry influence — if not power — it carries more humility.
+By extension, however, while tractable research may carry influence — if not power — it carries more humility because:

 From there, and when done properly (relevant, feasible, value for money, valid, pragmatic, transparent, inclusive, debiased, safe, replicable), quality insights afford a license to move from data ➔ information ➔ meaning ➔ understanding ➔ knowledge ➔ intelligence ➔ wisdom.